UmerFarooqJillani/API-Handling-In-Flutter/manage_sessions_in_app/README.md

     - Send it in headers (Authorization: Bearer token) for every private API
 4. Logout
     - Delete token from storage so user must log in again

+`A token is a unique key that the server gives after login, used to prove who the user is.
+We store this token using SharedPreferences or SecureStorage so that we can reuse it for future API calls without asking the user to log in again.`